Construction begins on twisting octagonal skyscraper in Kuwait

 WORK has begun on the twisting CMA Headquarters in Kuwait.

-The 240-metre, 46-storey building comes from architectural practice Kohn Pedersen Fox Associates (KPF) which won an international design competition for the project.
+The 240-metre, 46-storey building comes from KEO and architectural practice Kohn Pedersen Fox Associates (KPF) which won an international design competition for the project.

 KPF used the irregular shape of the tower’s site to build a tapering octagonal skyscraper that uniquely blends geometry and sculpture.